Harshal6927/valthon/README.md

 Python with Valorant.

-Valthon is a Python preprosessor which translates which translates regular Python code into Valorant maddness, because why not?
+Valthon is a Python preprosessor which translates regular Python code into Valorant maddness, because why not?
 After losing a game of Valorant, you can now go back to your code and see the same thing.
 The only difference is that you can not blame your teammates for the code.

 ## Installation